University of New England (United States): College of Osteopathic Medicine

-The University of New England College of Osteopathic Medicine is the only medical school in the state of Maine.
+The University of New England College of Osteopathic Medicine, founded in 1978, is the only medical school in the state of Maine and confers the Doctor of Osteopathic Medicine (D.O.) degree.
+UNE COM also offers a Master of Science in Clinical Anatomy degree with tracks in teaching, research, and medical school preparation.
+More than 70 percent of graduates practice in underserved areas, two-thirds practice in primary care.
 Its graduates constitute 25 percent of primary care physicians practicing in rural parts of Maine, and 10 percent of practicing physicians in the state.
-Founded in 1978, it is accredited by the Commission on Osteopathic College Accreditation (COCA) and the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.
+The college is accredited by the Commission on Osteopathic College Accreditation (COCA) and the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.
+The college's Department of Continuing Medical Education holds dual accreditation with the American Osteopathic Association and the Maine Medical Association.

-College of Dental Medicine
+Honors College

-The UNE College of Dental Medicine is the only dental school in northern New England.
+The UNE Honors College is a selective college that accepts approximately 30 high-performing first-year students annually from all academic majors.
+Established in 2023, the program offers dedicated housing, early class registration, scholarships up to $1,000 annually, research stipends up to $2,000, and specialized seminars.
+Admission requires no separate application and is based on high school academic performance, extracurricular activities, and application materials.